qutip/qutip-doc/guide/dynamics/dynamics-photocurrent.rst

-of making a quantum jump. :math:`\delta t` must be chosen small enough to keep that probability small :math:`\delta p << 1`. *If multiple jumps happen at the same timestep, the state become unphysical.*
+of making a quantum jump. :math:`\delta t` must be chosen small enough to keep that probability small :math:`\delta p << 1`. *If multiple jumps happen at the same time step, the state become unphysical.*
-Each jump result in a sharp variation of they state by,
+Each jump result in a sharp variation of the state by,

 .. math::
 	:label: pssesolve_jump

 	\delta \psi = \left( \frac{C_n \psi} {\left| C_n \psi  \right|} - \psi \right)

-The basic photocurrent method directly integrate these equations to the first-order.
+The basic photocurrent method directly integrates these equations to the first-order.
-Starting from a state :math:`\left|\psi(0)\right>`, it evolve the state according to
+Starting from a state :math:`\left|\psi(0)\right>`, it evolves the state according to

 .. math::
 	:label: pssesolve_sde